pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Deploy EKS, TiDB Operator and TiDB cluster node pool

-Use the following commands to deploy EKS, TiDB Operator and TiDB cluster node pool.
+Use the following commands to deploy EKS, TiDB Operator, and the TiDB cluster node pool.

 Get the code from Github: